-In A Tribute To Justice Ginsburg, Obama Calls On Senate Delay Naming A Successor
+In A Tribute To Justice Ginsburg, Obama Calls On Senate To Delay Naming A Successor

 Former President Barack Obama paid tribute to Supreme Court Justice Ruth Bader Ginsburg Friday, calling on Republicans to delay filling the vacancy left by her death until after the 2020 presidential election.